shanto268/DishCord/README.md

-# Discord Bot with Recipes from Pinterest
+# DishCord 📍🍽️🤖: Discord Bot with Recipes from Pinterest Board

 My girlfriend woke up today with the idea of being able to search for recipes based on ingredients from her [food Pinterest board](https://www.pinterest.com/madihowa/foods/).
-Four hours later, she got this bot that does just that. 🍽️
+Four hours later, she got this bot that does just that.

 ---